seanbreckenridge/exobrain/src/content/notes/food/protien_bars.md

 title: Protien Bars
 ---

-I like to carry a protien bar around with me incase I get hungry, so that Im not tempted to eat something much worse
+I like to carry a protien bar around with me in case I get hungry, so that Im not tempted to eat something much worse

 A lot of these are sweetened with sugar alcohol, which feel like they affect my gut a bit in larger quantities.
-Probably not going to hit those unless Im eating 2+ of these bars a day, but I also dont like the taste of sweet things that much that I crave sugar alcohol as a replacement, so might as well just pick something that isnt sweet.
+Probably not going to hit those unless Im eating 2+ of these bars a day, but I also dont like the taste of sweet things that much that I crave sugar alcohol as a replacement, so might as well just pick something that isn't sweet.

 I do not really care about taste, as long as its palatable.
 A lot of these bars double as candy bar replacements which Im not really into, too much sugar for me.